kmicha03/PlotEventData/README.md

 ## Acknowledgments

-I would like to express my gratitude to McKay Johns for his workshop, Ben Griffis for inspirations and everyone who contributed with their opinion or designing skills.
+I would like to express my gratitude to McKay Johns for his workshop, Ben Griffis for inspiration, and to everyone who contributed with their opinion, designing or programming skills.

 ## Requests